-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and [9].
-They are all selected from Common Criteria Part 2.
-Thus the TOE is CC Part 2 conformant.
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 6.
+They are selected from Common Criteria Part 2 and some of them are newly defined.
+Thus the TOE is CC Part 2 extended.